Jay M. Dutton, MD FACS

 - Nasal birth defect impairing function

 - Acquired deformity due to trauma, tumor or infection

 - Narrowing, collapse or stenosis of the nasal valves (nostrils)

-Depending on the needs of the patient, cartilage and bone may need to be grafted to help gain support.
-These cartilage grafts are often taken from the nasal septum itself during the “septoplasty” portion of the procedure, although sometimes ear or even rib cartilage may need to be harvested.
-Further reshaping or grafting may need to be performed with sutures to the cartilage.
-“Osteotomies” – or deliberate fracturing of the nasal bones – may often performed to straighten the nasal bones themselves.
-Although cartilage grafting remains the most common type of functional rhinoplasty, procedures to reshape the nostrils (ex: a “z-plasty”) or use sutures to suspend the nostrils upward have grown in popularity.
+– or deliberate fracturing of the nasal bones – may be performed to straighten the nasal bones if they are crooked or deformed.
+Although cartilage grafting remains the most common type of functional rhinoplasty, procedures to reshape the nostrils (ex: a “z-plasty”) or the use of sutures and screws to suspend the nasal tissues have grown in popularity.

 At the conclusion of the procedure, the outside of the nose is often taped and some form of external cast may be applied.
 Plastic sheets and/or packing may also be temporarily placed inside the nose depending on the procedure and the surgeon’s preference.

-Studies have shown that most functional rhinoplasties heal without adverse sequelae and the vast majority of patients are able to breathe better.
-However, there are potential complications that every surgical candidate should be aware of before proceeding with the procedure, and these include (but are not limited to):
+Studies have shown that most functional rhinoplasties heal without serious problems or complications and the majority of patients are able to breathe better and enjoy an improved quality of life.
+However, there are potential complications that every surgical candidate should be aware of before proceeding with the procedure which include (but are not limited to):